 Let’s take a look at the 5Ws and 1H of how kids are eating these days.

-WHO are they eating with?
+WHO are your kids eating with?

 They are eating with their friends at school, and their friends may eat something different than what your child brought.
 This could mean that it’s culturally different, which is an EXCELLENT teachable moment to talk about diversity and how different people from various places in the world AND in the US enjoy different foods and that it is not okay to make fun of someone for being different.
 This could also mean that other kids have juice boxes, and my 5yo asks me why she can’t have one, why she can’t have a lollipop of her snack like her friends.
 I use this opportunity as a lesson to her that what our family choose to do might be different than how other families choose to pack lunch or spend their money or time, and that it’s okay to be different and at the end of the day, she’s my daughter and what’s best for her is decided by her parents, not her friends’ parents.
 This will not be the last time she hears this lesson, I’m sure.

 In the evenings, kids might be off in various directions for after-school activities and sports, but it’s important to round up the kids for a family meal.
 Sitting down together for 3 or more meals per week leads to better eating habits in kids (Hammons AJ, Feise BH, Pediatrics, 2011) and less obesity later in life (Berge JM et al, Journal of Pediatrics, 2015).
-Eating with family gives parents a chance to connect with their kids, ask a few nosy questions, and model healthy eater behaviors, given that the phones and other screen devices (parents included) are off or put away.
+Eating with family gives parents a chance to with their kids, ask a few nosy questions, and model healthy eater behaviors, given that the phones and other screen devices (parents included) are off or put away.
 I recommend that phones get placed in a basket during meals, might slightly increase chance of eye contact with your teen.

-WHEN are they eating?
+WHEN are your kids eating?

 Breakfast is very important, kids who get good grades tend to eat breakfast (U.S. Centers for Disease Control and Prevention, news release, Sept.
 7, 2017) and skipping breakfast increases obesity risk (Yvonne Kelly et al. Pediatrics, 2016).
 Some kids are just not morning eaters, which is fine, but we have to ensure they eat when they are hungry later in the day.
 Be proactive and don’t just wait until lunch, which could be 10am or 1pm.
 Ask the school to allow your child to eat a mid morning snack if lunch is not until later.
 As a pediatrician, I am more than happy to provide letters to kids for this.